Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Related Work

 While CPP has been extensively studied \citep{cabreira2019} and maritime surveillance heavily relies on routing models \citep{Zuo2020, Grob2006}, few works explicitly address large-scale maritime CPP on hexagonal grids using learning-based combinatorial solvers.
 Existing barrier and sweep heuristics lack DRL integration, and attention-based NCO has rarely been applied to coverage topologies with geometric obstacles and sparse adjacency constraints.

-Our work bridges this gap by modeling maritime surveillance as a CPP on a hexagonal grid, and tackling it with an attention-based DRL pointer policy trained via critic-free group-relative optimization.
-To synthesize the context reviewed above, Fig.~\ref{fig:taxonomy} depicts a visual taxonomy of related problem families.
+To make the positioning explicit, Table~\ref{tab:positioning} compares representative maritime CPP, optimization-based, DRL, and NCO approaches along six dimensions that define the scope of this study: hexagonal representation, irregular AOI handling, strict single-visit routing, amortized inference, explicit turn-cost modeling, and real-time execution.
+These dimensions separate the proposed contribution from both per-instance maritime planners and canonical neural routing policies.

+The comparison highlights two complementary gaps.
+First, attention-based NCO already provides single-visit routing, amortized policies, and fast inference, but has mainly been developed for canonical dense routing problems such as TSP and VRP rather than sparse, irregular maritime coverage graphs with obstacle-induced dead-end risk.
+Second, exact and metaheuristic maritime solvers can handle irregular operational areas and, in suitably constrained formulations, can enforce single-visit feasibility, but they solve each instance from scratch and therefore do not provide an amortized policy for real-time replanning.
+To the best of our knowledge, no prior family in this literature simultaneously addresses all six axes.
+The present work targets this gap by combining a hexagonal, irregular-AOI, single-visit, turn-aware CPP formulation with a critic-free amortized policy that performs real-time inference.
+The budgeted exact (CP-SAT/MILP) and evolutionary (memetic GA) solvers are therefore used as quantitative per-instance comparators in Section~\ref{subsec:exact_comparison}, rather than as amortized planning methods.

+Fig.~\ref{fig:taxonomy} complements this positioning matrix by summarizing the broader taxonomy of coverage, patrolling, and routing problem families reviewed in this section.
 A detailed breakdown of objectives and representative literature per category is provided in Table~\ref{tab:taxonomy} (Appendix~\ref{app:taxonomy}).